 Everything we discuss is totally confidential and held in accordance with GDPR.
 At the end of the Consultation Form there is a GDPR Statement and Declaration for you to read and sign.

-Once the consultation is over, you will remove any socks etc. and I will get you settled into my extremely comfortable Lafuma chair.
+Once the consultation is over for foot reflexology, you will remove any socks etc. and I will get you settled into my extremely comfortable chair.
 This is a lay back chair which gives the ideal ‘Zero Gravity’ relaxation position, with your legs and torso forming a 127° angle, the perfect adjustment for relaxation.

 You will be covered by a cosy blanket, as you will be laid still for 50-60 minutes, and your body temperature will naturally reduce.